Investment: Two Approaches

 1) the Flexible accelerator fits data collected decades after it was abandoned by academic macroeconomists sometimes in the late 70s and early 80s.

-Here the one issue is that the BEA (the national and product accountants) has decided that the relative price of investment has decreased markedly since then.
+Here the one issue is that the BEA (the national income and product accountants) has decided that the relative price of investment has decreased markedly since then.
 This means one has to decide whether to look at real investment divided by real GDP or nominal divided by nominal.
 The old accelerator fits nominal/nominal fine.
 To get to (real I)/(real Y)you have to uh multiply real investment by roughly the ratio of the price indices (that is get it back to nominal/nominal).
 This can be done various ways.

 Print Friendly, PDF & Email